codestothestars/sarah-oak-web/README.md

 The public website front-end of Sarah Oak.

 ## Production
 The production website is available as a complete collection of static assets at <https://sarahoakweb.z13.web.core.windows.net>.
+All scripts and `favicon.ico` are available in the site root.
+Assets such as images are available in `/assets`.

 ## Development
 ### Dependencies